matsn0w/IIS-EmergencyLS-ELS-FiveM/README.md

 Please read the [documentation](docs/README.md) first and check the [Q&A section](https://github.com/matsn0w/IIS-EmergencyLS-ELS-FiveM/discussions/categories/q-a) on Github if your question has already been asked.
 It probably is!

 Didn't find and answer?
 Then feel free to [start a new topic](https://github.com/matsn0w/IIS-EmergencyLS-ELS-FiveM/discussions/new?category=q-a).
 The community is here to help you!
+You can also join the official [MISS ELS Discord server](https://matsn0w.dev/discord).

 Found a bug?
 Please [make an issue](https://github.com/matsn0w/MISS-ELS/issues/new)!